docker/docs/content/scout/policy/_index.md

 for images that fail this policy: upgrade the vulnerable package to a version containing a fix for the vulnerability.

-This policy only flags critical and high severity vulnerabilities that were published more than 30 days ago.
+By default, this policy only flags critical and high severity vulnerabilities disclosed more than 30 days ago.
 The rationale for only flagging vulnerabilities of a certain age is that newly discovered vulnerabilities shouldn't cause your evaluations to fail until you've had a chance to address them.